 Kids feel into the soul of things.
 If the word soul is too much to imbue in a thing, think of energy instead.
 How something is made matters, from its invention to how it as sourced to the skilled hands that touch it along the way.
 I am beginning to pay very close attention to the energy or lack there of in an object or experience before deciding to spend my energy ($$$) on it.
 Or adding my energy to it.

 Buredo is pre-poke and the original sushi burrito, salad or bowl.
 Created by DC natives who wanted healthier options on the go, the menu features fresh and colorful veggies and fish (there is a tofu and land lover option as well).
 The atmosphere is urban eclectic: a little futuristic and Blade Runner, a little earthy and alive with wood.
 Its all about precision from the sharp knife that is its namesake to the carefully chosen flavors in each menu creation.
 Most patrons take out but there is a single, community table if you choose to stay.

 The visual experience at the cross section of a roll or in the clear bowl is delightful: layers of color and texture.
-Having tasted almost the full menu, I appreciate all the intention and really wanted it to come through the photos themselves.
+Having tasted almost the full menu, I appreciate all that intention to stand out visually:

 If you happen to be in Franklin Square, pick up one for you and please grab one to go for me!
 Sophie and GoGo are my personal favs (burritos, please), Pai Mei and Hanzo are close seconds.
 And yes, I will share like we’re at the community table 😊.